 7 Flaxseed Skin Benefits Inside + Out

 Flaxseed is one of the world’s oldest crops, having been eaten and used medicinally since the beginning of civilization.
-Nowadays, while it is primarily used as a source of fiber for paper and fabric (linen, to be exact), it’s still considered a superfood that provides a plethora of health and beauty benefits.
+These days, while primarily used as a source of fiber for paper and fabric (linen—to be exact), it’s still considered a superfood that provides a plethora of health and beauty benefits.

-Flax seeds are a good source of healthy fat, antioxidants and fiber as well as protein, lignans, and the essential fatty acid ALA (alpha-linolenic acid).
-As a matter of fact, flaxseed is the richest plant source of ALA in the world, with anywhere from 40-60% of its total fat profile being made up of ALA.
-It’s also high in other valuable fatty acids such as palmitic, stearic, oleic and linoleic acids that are beneficial to the body.
+Flax seeds are a good source of healthy fats, antioxidants, and fiber as well as protein, lignans, and the essential fatty acid ALA (alpha-linolenic acid).
+As a matter of fact, flaxseed is the richest plant source of ALA in the world, with 70%% of its total fat profile made up of ALA [source].

 Your skin loves flaxseeds!

-When applied topically, the oils in flaxseed help nourish the skin, balance oil, improve the skin barrier, and provide much-needed nutrients that are often stripped by harsh cleansers and over-exfoliation.
-And the seeds themselves replenish vitamins and minerals in the skin so it looks radiantly healthy.
+When applied topically, the oils in flaxseed help nourish the skin, balance oil production, improve the skin barrier, and provide much-needed nutrients that are often stripped by harsh cleansers and over-exfoliation.
+Even the seeds themselves replenish vitamins and minerals in the skin, so it looks radiantly healthy.

 Here are a few ways applying flaxseed topically can improve skin health:

-Second, flax is high in lignans, which have been shown to inhibit 5 alpha-reductase, an enzyme involved in the conversion of testosterone to DHT.
-In short, flaxseeds helps to balance the production of androgen hormones that can lead to acne.
+Second, flax is high in lignans, which inhibit 5 alpha-reductase, an enzyme involved in the conversion of testosterone to DHT [source].
+In short, flaxseeds help to balance the production of androgen hormones that can lead to acne.

-And third, essential fatty acids strengthen the skin’s cell membranes, helping to lock moisture in the skin and make it less susceptible to hormonal fluctuations and excessive oil production.
+And third, essential fatty acids strengthen the skin's cell membranes, helping to lock moisture in and make it less susceptible to hormonal fluctuations and excessive oil production.

-Highly concentrated antioxidants found in flaxseed help protect skin against free-radicals and UV rays.
-Its anti-inflammatory properties help reduce redness and irritation and encourage skin cells to heal more quickly.
+Highly concentrated antioxidants found in flaxseed protect skin against free-radicals and UV rays.
+Its anti-inflammatory properties help reduce redness and irritation while encouraging skin cells to heal more quickly.

-The same antioxidant properties that soothe inflammation and irritation can also soften the look of fine lines and wrinkles.
+The same antioxidant properties that soothe inflammation and irritation can also soften the look of fine lines and wrinkles [source].
 Applying flaxseed gel (which occurs naturally when ground flaxseeds are combined with water) or rubbing a few drops of flaxseed oil directly on skin can help make skin appear fuller and tighter.
-And the fatty acids in flaxseed help to tone, tighten, firm and plump the skin back to a more youthful appearance.
+And the fatty acids in flaxseed help to tone, tighten, firm, and plump the skin back to a more youthful appearance.

 Flaxseed Dietary Benefits

 The nutrients found in flaxseed provide much-needed vitamins and minerals, which in turn fight fatigue and slow down the aging process.
-And because flaxseed is loaded with fiber, omega-3 fatty acids and phytochemicals called lignans, they’re also said to help balance body weight, lower bad cholesterol and improve heart health.
+And because flaxseed is loaded with fiber, omega-3 fatty acids, and phytochemicals called lignans, they’re also said to help balance body weight, lower bad cholesterol, and improve heart health [source].

-But when it comes to beauty, flaxseed has a few tricks up its sleeve.
+But when it comes to beauty, dietary flaxseed also has a few tricks up its sleeve.